 You’re now close enough to the end to see most of the results for the year and what can reasonably be completed in the remaining weeks.

-Don’t use lack of information as a reason to hold off.
-Factor in any other information you feel you need when it’s available.
+Don’t use a lack of information as a reason to hold off.
+Factor in any other information you feel you need when it becomes available.

 4. There won’t be enough time later

-Although fun, the end of the year can be chaotic.
+Although it’s usually a fun time of year, the end of the year can be chaotic.